A New Class of String Transformations for Compressed Text Indexing: Conclusions and future directions of research

 where $\delta_{ij}=1$ if $i=j$ and $0$ otherwise.
 Essentially, \eqref{eq:Mpi} states that to find the minimal number of runs for $w_1, \ldots,w_k$ we consider all possible ways to combine an optimal solution for $w_1, \ldots,w_{k-1}$ followed by a feasible arrangement of $\bw({w_k})$.
 The $\delta_{ij}$ term comes from the fact that the number of runs in the concatenation of two strings is equal to the sum of the runs in each string, minus one if the last symbol of the first string is equal to the first symbol of the second string.
 Once we have the values $M_\pi[h,c_i,c_j]$, the desired values $\Run(v,c_i,c_j)$ are obtained taking the minimum over all possible alphabet ordering~$\pi$. \end{proof}

+\begin{example} The run minimization algorithm described in Theorem \ref{theo:runs} is applied to the standard suffix tree, depicted in Fig. \ref{fig:suffixTree} (left), for the string $s=aabaaabac$, where the symbol $c$ used as a string terminator.
+In Fig. \ref{fig:min_run} (left) the new tree is shown.
+It is obtained from the standard suffix tree of $s$ by reordering the children of the internal node with upward path $a$.
+Denote such a node by $v$.
+It is easy to see that $bw(v)=\{a, a, a, b, b, c\}$ and that $bbcaaa$ is a feasible arrangement of $bw(v)$, obtained by moving the third child (with upward path $ac$) to the left.
+Leaving all other edges unchanged, it is easy to verify that the number of runs remains minimized.
+The ordering $\pi$ so obtained is defined as $\pi_a=(c,a,b)$ and $\pi_x=(a,b,c)$ for every other substring $x$.
+The generalized \BWT matrix of the correspondent context adaptive \BWT which minimizes the number of runs is described in Fig. \ref{fig:min_run} (right). \end{example}

-\section{Conclusions and Future Directions of Research}
+\section{Conclusions and future directions of research}

-In this paper we introduced a new class of string transformations and shown that they have the same remarkable properties of the \BWT: they can be computed and inverted in linear time, they have the ``compression boosting'' property, and they support linear time pattern search directly in the compressed text.
+In this paper we introduced a new class of string transformations and showed that they have the same remarkable properties of the \BWT: they can be computed and inverted in linear time, they support linear time pattern search directly in the compressed text, and they can transform a zeroth order compressor into a k-th order compressor (``compression boosting'' property).
 This implies that such transformations can replace the \BWT in the design of self-indices without any asymptotic loss of performance.
 Given the crucial role played by the \BWT even outside the area of string algorithms, we believe that expanding the number of efficient \BWT variants can lead to theoretical and practical advancements.
 A natural consequence will be the design of ``personalized'' transformations, where one will choose the ``best'' alternative to the \BWT according to costs and benefits dictated by application domains.
-As an example, motivated by the problem of compressing highly repetitive string collections that arises in areas such as Bioinformatics, we considered the problem of determining the \BWT variant that minimizes the number of runs in the transformed string.
+As an example, motivated by the problem of compressing highly repetitive string collections that arises in areas such as bioinformatics, we considered the problem of determining the \BWT variant that minimizes the number of runs in the transformed string.